-Viscous liquid gel-filled sensors provide a suitable upgrade for the entry level sensors used in many industries.
+Viscous liquid gel-filled sensors provide a suitable upgrade for the entry level pH electrodes used in many industries.
 The added viscosity of the electrolyte helps slow the ingress of process contaminants from poisoning the reference element.

 WHAT MAKES VISCOUS LIQUID-FILLED SENSORS DIFFERENT?